 This really happened...
 In the wake of the Trafalgar Square riots, the Duke of Wellington himself, then in his seventy-ninth year, was called upon by his government to protect the nation once again.
-This time the Iron Duke was tasked with defending London against the dangerous radicals that were intent on marching en masse to… Continue reading The Last Chartist Petition – Part Two
+This time the Iron Duke was tasked with defending London against the dangerous radicals that were intent on marching en masse to… Continue reading All the Chartists in the Land – Part Two

 The Final Entry in the Journal of the Late Leviticus Lovecraft October 31, 18— My reason fails me this night.
 Already, I have seen the shadows moving in the darkness beyond the glass.
 And yet, they tell me that I am ill.
 Ill I am, but I know that I be not mad.
 0 curs’d… Continue reading A Short Story for Halloween

 When I started working on the project that became Shark Alley I still had a fifth-floor office at the University of Fukui, writing at an old metal desk by a huge window, its massive concrete sill cracked by earthquakes, looking out across a vast cityscape towards snow-capped mountains and the Sea of Japan.

 I do not believe in anything.
 My dear wife was always more religious than I. That is to say she was more open-minded when it came to matters spiritual and incorporeal, tending towards a polite agnosticism over my own intractable atheism, and general scepticism towards the supernatural beyond the pages of my own fiction.